isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     B& b2 = d2;
     b2 == d;	// compares name and number, ignores d2's and d's character

-Of course there are way of making `==` work in a hierarchy, but the naive approaches do not scale
+Of course there are ways of making `==` work in a hierarchy, but the naive approaches do not scale

 ##### Enforcement